 - Xerophthalmia is a medical condition in which the eye fails to produce tears.
 Abnormal dryness of the conjunctiva and cornea of the eye occurs.

-- Strabismus is when the eyes are abnormally alignment; the better known is to refer to someone as having a squint.
+- Strabismus is when the eyes are abnormally alignment; double vision is a direct result thereof.